FelixMau/offshore_LCOE/README.md

 # offshore_LCOE
 Student Project to estimate LCOE and Energyharvest for offshore windturbines in Germany

 Within this Project a Streamlit app was developed.
-The App is also hosted on a Server to provide easy access to play around and learn about offshore wind and its cost influencing factors.
+The App is also hosted on a Server to provide easy access to play around and learn about offshore wind energy and its cost influencing factors.

 ## How to use
 1. Git Clone Repository to your local machine and with Conda install Packages from `environment.yml`